-You Ask, We Explain: Insurance for Contents
+You Ask, We Explain: Contents Insurance

 Truthfully, nobody likes to think about replacing everything they own.
-You purchase insurance with the hope you won’t need it, but if a catastrophic event required you to replace every possession in your home or apartment, would you have enough coverage?
+You purchase insurance with the hope that you won’t need it, but if a catastrophic event required you to replace every possession in your home or apartment, would you have enough coverage?

 Many people, thinking first about budget and saving money, may underestimate the amount of coverage truly needed to replace their personal property after a loss.
 Others may simply not recognize the true value of their belongings.